cruzgodar/wilson/README.md

 wheel: ({ x, y, scrollDelta, event }) => {}
 ```

 The only nonstandard name is `mousedrag`, which is called only when the mouse is being dragged (`mousemove` is called only when the mouse is not being dragged).
-However, the most common use case is to use these events to implement panning and zooming.
-Wilson handles these automatically, including supporting pinch-to-zoom on touchscreens and inertia for both panning and zooming.
-To take advantage of these features, set `useForPanAndZoom: true` in the `interactionOptions` field of the `options` object, and also prodive a callback for updating the scene when the world coordinates change:
+However, using these may be unnecessary: the most common use for these events is panning and zooming, which Wilson handles automatically, including supporting pinch-to-zoom on touchscreens and inertia for both panning and zooming.
+To take advantage of these features, set `useForPanAndZoom: true` in the `interactionOptions` field of the `options` object, and also provide a callback for updating the scene when the world coordinates change:

 ```js
 const options = {